 Nature and green space are often considered when building new home communities.
 The footprint may be smaller and access to the great outdoors increased.
 Many of today’s new home communities are specially designed around existing natural components.

-Less crowded, newer schools – and more choices – are often associated with today's new home communities.
+Schools are often a big decision factor in choosing a new communities.
+Less crowded, newer schools, and more choices!
 You may have a wider selection of better schools than in older, established areas.

 Get More Bang for Your Buck